-The NEW location, the Renaissance, has been completely renovated and is beautiful.
-The rooms are large, the price is the same, and we encourage room reservations so you get the best deal.
+The Renaissance was recently renovated and is beautiful, with large rooms.
+We encourage room reservations so you get the best deal.
 The hotel is two minutes from Lambert International Airport with free continuous shuttle service.
 They are owned by Marriott and reservations may be made at the Marriott reservation number: (800) 468-3571, or the Renaissance local number: (314) 429-1100.
 Please ask for the special rate for the Marian Conference at the Renaissance.
 Secure hotel reservation and room preference by calling early!

-Celebration of Mass each day, Confession throughout the weekend, Adoration of the Blessed Sacrament in the Adoration Chapel open the entire weekend, and viewing and praying with nearly 100 relics.
+Celebration of Mass each day, Confession throughout the weekend, Rosary, Adoration of the Blessed Sacrament in the Adoration Chapel open the entire weekend, and viewing and praying with nearly 100 relics.